ImageMagick/Usage-Markdown/quantize/index.md

 This can be used to get the pixel count or percentage of a specific color.

 What you do is make anything not that color black, and then make that color white.
-For example lets get the number of colors in the "`yellow`" sun in the 'tree' image.
+For example, let's get the number of colors in the "`yellow`" sun in the 'tree' image.

 ~~~
 convert tree.gif -fill black +opaque yellow \